About the AHCJ Reporting Fellowships on Health Care Performance

 Health system redesign, new technology or other innovations to reduce costs and improve the quality of care

 Through interviews, site visits, background briefings and use of databases and academic literature, each fellow is expected to produce a package of stories spotlighting a system-related topic, problems and potential improvements.
 Fellows may focus on specific aspects of the system such as nursing care or pharmacy or payment structures or medical errors, or on the system as a whole.
 The package can be for a single media platform or multiple platforms.

-Candidates should be experienced U.S.-based journalists; expertise in health reporting is a plus.
+Candidates should be experienced U.S.-based, working journalists who qualify for AHCJ professional membership and have expertise in health reporting.
 The fellowship is designed to enable fellows to work independently over a one-year period while still maintaining their regular employment.
 AHCJ fellowship leaders will provide support and guidance through seminars, conference calls and e-mail consultations.

 Each employer (or freelancer’s intended outlet) will be asked to provide a letter of recommendation pledging to support the fellow:

 in participating in the fellowship, including attendance at seminars, a conference and workshop

 in traveling as needed to complete the project

 by providing any editorial and technical support required to publish or air the work by December 2015

 by allowing AHCJ and The Commonwealth Fund to republish or otherwise make available the completed project as an educational tool, with appropriate credit given to the original outlet